 The best talent won’t always be proactively searching for a new role, but that doesn't mean you have to wait for these individuals to come to you first.

-Indeed, research carried out by The Undercover Recruiter shows how passive candidates are more likely to make a lasting impact for a business.
+A LinkedIn study highlights that 70% of global talent is passive.
+In addition, research from The Undercover Recruiter shows how passive candidates are more likely to make a lasting impact for a business.
 As a result, engaging directly with these individuals should be a priority.

 There are various ways to approach passive candidates.
 Develop a strong presence on social media and build a reputation within your industry for being cutting-edge.
 Additionally, publish eye-catching content that positions your business as a leading voice in your industry.